mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/04-platform-as-a-service.markdown

 * Two blog posts on using AWS Autoscaling in [Automatic replacement of Autoscaling nodes with equivalent spot instances](https://mcristi.wordpress.com/2016/04/21/my-approach-at-making-aws-ec2-affordable-automatic-replacement-of-autoscaling-nodes-with-equivalent-spot-instances/) and
-  [Autoscaling nodes: seeing it in action](https://mcristi.wordpress.com/2016/04/27/automatic-replacement-of-autoscaling-nodes-with-equivalent-spot-instances-seeing-it-in-action/) provides a fairly complicated but potential approach for making AWS cheaper, depending on whether the majority of your cost is in compute nodes.
+  [Autoscaling nodes: seeing it in action](https://mcristi.wordpress.com/2016/04/27/automatic-replacement-of-autoscaling-nodes-with-equivalent-spot-instances-seeing-it-in-action/) provide a potential approach for making AWS cheaper via autoscaling.
+While these posts may look a bit more dfifficult than the Heroku dyno slider bar, if you're already using AWS this should prove fairly easy to configure.

 ## Platform-as-a-service learning checklist